blopwizz/cortex-js/README.md

 # 🧠 Cortex JS
 A set of NodeJS examples to get started with the Cortex API for Emotiv EEG headsets.
 For more information about Cortex API, see [Cortex API documentation](https://emotiv.github.io/cortex-docs).
-These examples use code from [https://github.com/Emotiv/cortex-example](Emotiv starter examples for Cortex API).
+These examples use code from [Emotiv starter examples for Cortex API]((https://github.com/Emotiv/cortex-example).

 ### Requirements
 You will need :